Clean Dirty Couches With DIY Vinegar or Alcohol-Based Couch Cleaner

 Rather than buying an expensive cleaning product, why not avoid the expense and make your own?
 You probably have most of the ingredients already.

 To make the solution, simply:

 - Add two cups of white distilled vinegar

 - Add four heaped tablespoons of baking soda

-For a solvent based cleaner, the task is simpler yet again.
-Simply use isopropanol Alcohol, more commonly known as rubbing alcohol.
+For a solvent-based cleaner, the task is simple yet again.
+Simply use isopropanol alcohol, more commonly known as rubbing alcohol.
 A 70% proof solution should suffice.

-Just pour it into the spray bottle as it is and you're good to go.
-It's often possible to buy it in the spray bottle.
+Just pour it into the spray bottle as it is, and you're good to go.
+It's often possible to buy it in a spray bottle.

 - A vacuum cleaner

 - Water-based or solvent-based cleaning solution (see above)

 - A soft bristle brush